Keyboard shortcuts

 You can also press Continue to run until the next breakpoint or program exit.

-7. Inspecting variables, watches, and call stack
+7. Inspecting variables and call stack

 When stopped on a breakpoint: